GTMStack

 The Confidence Threshold Model

 The pattern that works best in production is confidence-based routing.
-Every agent action is assigned a confidence score based on the complexity of the task, the quality of the input data, and the agent’s track record with similar tasks.
+Every agent action gets assigned a confidence score based on the complexity of the task, the quality of the input data, and the agent’s track record with similar tasks.

 Queue Design Matters